sandialabs/chama/documentation/optimization.rst

 Results are stored in a dictionary with the following information:

-* Sensors: A list of the selected sensors
+* Sensors: A list of selected sensors

-* Objective: The mean impact based on the selected sensors
+* Objective: The expected (mean) impact based on the selected sensors

 * Assessment: The impact value for each sensor-scenario pair.
-  The assessment is stored as a pandas DataFrame with columns 'Scenario', 'Sensor', and 'Impact' (same format as the input Impact assessment') If the selected sensors did not detect a particular scenario, the impact is set to the Undetected Impact.
+  The assessment is stored as a Pandas DataFrame with columns 'Scenario', 'Sensor', and 'Impact' (same format as the input Impact assessment') If the selected sensors did not detect a particular scenario, the impact is set to the Undetected Impact.